Onboard the target namespace

 | Provisioning is rejected with a security violation | A self-service request targeted a namespace different from metadata.namespace | The requested namespace pair and the onboarding model in use |

-| Provisioning never completes | The Provisioner is missing, unhealthy, or cannot write the tenant guardrails | Operator install health and the Provisioner deployment in the operator namespace |
+| Provisioning never completes or clusters keep requeueing without creating workload resources | The Provisioner is missing, unhealthy, or cannot write the tenant guardrails and tenant RoleBinding | Operator install health, the Provisioner deployment, and the tenant RoleBinding in the target namespace |

 | Custom quotas are ignored | The request came from the self-service path, which uses default guardrails only | Whether the OpenBaoTenant was created from the operator namespace |